FATE Investors Have Opportunity to Lead Fate Therapeutics, Inc. Securities Fraud Lawsuit

-LOS ANGELES, March 2, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fate Therapeutics, Inc. ("Fate" or the "Company") (NASDAQ: FATE).
+LOS ANGELES, March 9, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fate Therapeutics, Inc. ("Fate" or the "Company") (NASDAQ: FATE).

 Class Period: April 2, 2020 – January 5, 2023